 So, what does the HL7 interface mean?

-• CDA (Clinical Document Architecture) is an ISO-approved standard creating an exchange model for clinical documents such as discharge summaries and progress notes.
-CCD and consolidated CDA (C-CDA) are associated with CDA.
+- CDA (Clinical Document Architecture) is an ISO-approved standard that creates an exchange model for clinical documents such as discharge summaries and progress notes.
+CDA is associated with continuity of Care Documents (CCD) and Consolidated Clinical Data Architecture (C-CDA).
 CCD consists of a record of patient discharge and admission in different facilities.
 On the other hand, C-CDA is applicable in certified EHRs for consolidating CDA templates into a single document.

 More details about HL7 FHIR

-• FHIR that stands for Fast Healthcare Interoperable Resource, is pronounced as “fire”
+- FHIR, which stands for Fast Healthcare Interoperability Resource, is pronounced as “fire”.

-• Unlike the HL7 standards, FHIR standard was established for the web.
+- Unlike the HL7 standards, the FHIR standard was established for the web.

 What are the differences between HL7 V2 and V3?